CORONAVIRUS UPDATE Updated 16th June 2020

-Severn Trent will be controlling the overall numbers of visitors onsite by reducing the available car parking area, once the available car park spaces are full, THEY WILL CLOSE THE SITE, no more vehicles will be allowed onsite.
+Severn Trent will be controlling the overall numbers of visitors onsite, once the available car park spaces are full, THEY WILL CLOSE THE SITE, for a short period.
 You will be able to leave whenever you want

 Follow our reports & latest updates at our fishery website FlyFishDraycote & our social media pages at Flyfishstore